EuroVelo 1 - Atlantic Coast Route

 Overview of EuroVelo 1 in Ireland

-Eurovelo 1 – Atlantic Coast Route in the Republic of Ireland travels along the southern and western coast exploring the wild and rugged Irish coastline for 2300km.
-There are some inland sections, but cyclists are never far from the coast.
+Eurovelo 1 – Atlantic Coast Route in the Republic of Ireland travels along the southern and western coast exploring the wild and rugged Irish coastline for over 2300km.
+There are some inland sections, but soon you join the coast again.

-The route in the Republic of Ireland joins with the route in Northern Ireland adding another 214km.
-In Northern Ireland the route is inland and connects the city of Derry/Londonderry with Belfast.
-From here there are ferry connections with Scotland where the route continues.
+The route in the Republic of Ireland joins with the route in Northern Ireland adding another 220km.
+In Northern Ireland the route is all inland and connects the city of Derry/Londonderry with Belfast.
+From here there are ferry connections with Scotland where EuroVelo 1 continues.

 Sections